txpipe/mumak/README.md

 A custom PostgreSQL extension to interact with Cardano CBOR data directly.

-What if postgresql knew how to “talk” cardano?

 ## Introduction

-The natural wire format used to exchange Cardano data is CBOR.
+The defacto wire format used to exchange Cardano data is CBOR.
 By Cardano data we refer to Blocks, Transactions, UTxOs, Certificates and all of its inner structures.

 When indexing this data onto a relational database, such as PostgresQL, we usually deserialize the CBOR structures and map the values to different columns & tables in our schema.